Nanoscale Devices based on Non-Conventional Materials

 Since scaling of silicon MOSFETs technology following Moore’s law will eventually encounter fundamental limits in near future, alternative materials to silicon in conventional MOSFETs or even new device concepts based on revolutionary operating schemes are required more than ever.
 Our lab is dedicated to uncovering pathways to extend Moore’s law by exploring novel materials and devices through various simulations, fabrication and characterizations of nanoscale devices.

-We investigate electronic properties of various exotic materials (e.g., topological insulator, transition metal dichalcogenides, phosphorene, arsenene, …) using 1st-principle simulation to identify promising materials for revolutionary device applications.
+We investigate electronic properties of various exotic materials (e.g., topological insulator, transition metal dichalcogenides, phosphorene, arsenene, …) using various material characterization technique and 1st-principle simulation to identify promising materials for revolutionary device applications.

 We also put lots of efforts on proving our theoretical predictions through the experimental demonstration of proposed device ideas.